-(A) All exhibits will be labeled in advance of the hearing.
-Each party will provide ten copies of all exhibits to the board's appointed hearing officer or its hearing examiner in advance of the hearing.
+All exhibits will be labeled in advance of the hearing.
+Each party will provide ten copies of all exhibits to the appointed hearing officer or hearing examiner in advance of the hearing.
 The state shall label their exhibits with a letter beginning with "A" and respondent shall label their exhibits with numbers beginning with number "1".
 Failure to provide exhibits in accordance with this rule may result in their exclusion.

 (A) All witnesses at any hearing before the board or its hearing examiner shall testify under oath or affirmation.